 - Due to the knowledge base of each semester building on the knowledge base from the previous semester, it is vital that all students in the UMKC Master of Science in Anesthesia program complete the courses required within the curriculum in the prescribed sequence.
 Advanced placement, transfer of credit from other educational programs, or substitution of coursework based on prior academic or clinical experience will not be accepted in place of the prescribed courses in the MSA program curriculum.

-- The Medical College Admissions Test is required.
+- The Medical College Admissions Test or the Graduate Record Examination is required.

-- MCAT scores must have been earned within three years of the application deadline.
-The latest MCAT score accepted for the Final Application deadline is the May MCAT.
+- MCAT/GRE scores must have been earned within three years of the application deadline.
+The latest MCAT/GRE score accepted for the Final Application deadline is the July MCAT.

 - Currently, there is no minimum score required for admission.
-The recommended minimum on the MCAT taken in 2014 or before is a 22 composite score.
-The recommended minimum on the 2015 MCAT is a 494 composite score.
+The recommended minimum on the 2015 MCAT is a 494 composite score; the recommended minimum on the GRE is 300.

-- When the MCAT has been taken more than once, component scores from different exams may not be combined.
-The highest MCAT score earned by an applicant will be used in the application.
+- When the MCAT/GRE has been taken more than once, component scores from different exams may not be combined.
+The highest MCAT/GRE score earned by an applicant will be used in the application.

-- All applicants must submit official MCAT scores to CASAA after self-reporting their MCAT scores and entering their AAMC ID number into the CASAA application.
+- For the MCAT: Applicants must submit official MCAT scores through CASAA after self-reporting their MCAT scores and entering their AAMC ID number into the CASAA application.
 Applicants should contact AAMC to request their official scores to be released to CASAA following the self-reporting of their score and identification information.

 - Experience shadowing an anesthesia provider (anesthesiologist, Anesthesiologist Assistant or CRNA) is required prior to the application deadline.